|Associate Professor of Law

 Professor Shah is a graduate of the Yale Law School, where she was a senior editor on the Yale Law Journal and a Yale University Kirby Human Rights Fellow, and of the Harvard University, Kennedy School of Government.
 Immediately after completing her law and graduate studies, Professor Shah was a Harvard University Sinclair Kennedy Fellow, during which time she worked with the Mauritian Ministry of Finance and Economic Development on women's human rights and development issues in Mauritius.
 Before law school, Professor Shah was an investment banker at UBS PaineWebber.

 Interagency Transfers of Adjudication Authority, Yale Journal on Regulation. (forthcoming)

 Towards an Intra-Agency Separation of Powers, N.Y.U.
-Law Review Online (invited contribution). (forthcoming)
+Law Review Online. (forthcoming)